Petite Pearl Grape

 A new cold hardy red wine grape

-Contact Dell Schott at Bevens Creek Vineyard for 2010 sales information.
+We sell quality one year bare root dormant vines.
+Guaranteed to grow well!
+Contact Dell Schott at Bevens Creek Vineyard for 2014 sales information.

 Email: email@example.com Cell number: 952-212-0523